vemundrefnin/digital-brain/content/Critical reading or How To Make Sense of Publish Research.md

+---
-# Critical Reading or How To Make Sense of Publish Research
+title: "Critical reading or How To Make Sense of Publish Research"
-#econ5100 #microeconomics #calstate
+tags:
+- econ5100
+- microeconomics
+- calstate
+---
 [[Doing Economics Chapter 6 1.pdf]]

 ## Identifying the Author´s Argument